Speeding is serious because it:

 Always obey the posted speed limit.
 Don’t get caught by law enforcement by wrongly assuming there is a “buffer zone” surrounding the posted speed limit.
 Speed limits are related to road conditions and are enforced to save lives and protect motorists.

-Avoid being an aggressive driver.
-While your life may be in the fast lane, always plan ahead when driving and allow yourself extra time for unexpected delays.
+Don't be an aggressive driver.
+Always plan ahead when driving and allow yourself extra time for unexpected delays.

 - Concentrate, relax and drive the posted speed limit.